alphagov/govuk-design-system/src/community/design-system-day-2024/speaker-information.md

 ### Leyla Kee-McParlin, Department for Environment, Food & Rural Affairs

-Leyla is a Lead Content Designer at Defra, directing a team working on borders and trade services.
+Leyla is a Lead Content Designer at DEFRA, directing a team working on borders and trade services.
 She's a service assessor, a Civil Service Social Mobility Ambassador, and does voluntary work with schools in the Liverpool City Region.

 ### Lammy Jones, His Majesty's Revenue and Customs

-TBC
+Lammy is an Accessibility and Content Lead at HMRC.
+He has previously worked as a content strategist at Leeds City Council, working to make content, forms and services more accessible through good content design and fewer PDFs.TBC

 ### Duncan MacGruer, Scottish Government